Gourmet (magazine): Founding and early years

-James Beard came on as an editor at Gourmet in the 1940s, becoming the magazine's restaurant critic in 1949.
+James Beard came on as an editor at Gourmet in the 1940s, becoming its restaurant critic in 1949.
 He left in 1950 after feuding with MacAusland, but returned in 1969.
 At some point, Craig Claiborne worked as a receptionist.

-The publication introduced two popular features: “You Asked for It!”, in which the magazine's staff answered recipe requests from readers, and “Sugar and Spice,” which allowed readers to respond to each other’s queries.
-In the 1950s, the magazine transitioned from illustration to photography under the supervision of Jane Montant, who would go on to become the magazine’s executive editor from the early 1960s to 1980, and its editor in chief from 1980 to 1991.
-In 1965, Gourmet established its own test kitchen.
+The publication introduced two popular features: "You Asked for It!," in which the magazine's staff answered recipe requests from readers, and "Sugar and Spice," which allowed readers to respond to each other's queries.
+In the 1950s, the magazine transitioned from illustration to photography under the supervision of Jane Montant, who would go on to become the magazine's executive editor from the early 1960s to 1980, and its editor in chief from 1980 to 1991.